Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

   - Please direct yourself to the [SPARQL queries and results](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/SPARQL%20queries%20and%20results) folder and retrieve the csv-files with materials characteristics.

 **Purpose2: I want to use the final RDF data and perform exploratory queries on it.**
-  - If you use a triple store with advanced reasoning capabilites, choose AluTrace-Web4GenMet-LD.trig
+  - If you use a triple store with reasoning capabilites, choose AluTrace-Web4GenMet-LD.trig
-  - If you use a triple store without advanced reasoning capabilities, choose AluTrace-Web4GenMet-LD-inferred.ttl
+  - If you use a triple store without reasoning capabilities, choose AluTrace-Web4GenMet-LD-inferred.ttl
   - You can start with the queries provided in the [SPARQL queries and results](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/SPARQL%20queries%20and%20results) folder.
+  - The structure of the RDF data can be explored via the [process models of RDF data](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/process%20models%20of%20RDF%20data).

 **Purpose3: I want to use the whole set of RDF data to experiment with rulesets for reasoning.**
   - You can choose AluTrace-Web4GenMet-LD.trig and choose the ruleset according to your needs.